AharonSambol/PrettyPrintTree/README.md

 # Documentation

 I tried to make this as flexible as possible, so in order to support multiple types of trees you need to explain to the program how to print your tree.
-The way to accomplish this is by passing 2 lambdas:
+The way to accomplish this is by passing 2 lambdas (or any other Callable):
 1)  get_children: Given a node of your tree type returns an iterable of all its children (from left to right).
     For example if this is your tree implementation:
     ```